 Farmhouse Kitchen – Remodel Reveal

 My favorite piece in the kitchen is the sign above the sink.
 I made it using my Silhouette machine.
 As a base for the sign, I used the top piece of wood from the old half-wall that separated the kitchen from the family room.

 The table was my late Grandma’s.
 It already had a white base.
 I stained the top to match the floors.

 To coordinate with our living room light, we decided to go with three schoolhouse lights for the kitchen area.
-In our living room we have one but with a oil rubbed bronze finish.
+In our living room we have one but with an oil rubbed bronze finish.

-In addition to updating the flooring and counters, another bigger expense was replacing the appliances.
+In addition to updating the flooring and counters, another big expense was replacing the appliances.
 We choose to go with stainless and I opted to go for mid-level appliances.